Best Sell-Side M&A Advisors for Founder-Led Business Services Companies (2026)

 5 Piper Sandler

-Piper Sandler is the Minneapolis-headquartered investment bank that has evolved from a regional equity research powerhouse into one of the most active mid-market M&A advisors in the US.
+Piper Sandler is the Minneapolis-headquartered advisory firm that evolved from a regional equity research powerhouse into one of the most active mid-market M&A specialists in the US.
 Founded in 1895 and publicly traded (NYSE: PIPR), the firm significantly expanded its services coverage through a series of acquisitions over the past decade, including the Valence Group (chemicals and materials), and has built a dedicated Services Investment Banking practice that spans business services, consumer services, and diversified industrials.
 For founders in the core middle market, Piper Sandler offers a pragmatic combination of sector coverage, senior-banker accessibility, and a notable buy-side origination capability that's rarer than it sounds.

 Sweet Spot: $10M-$50M EBITDA Core Middle Market Services